 We've got a lot more coming ahead on this.

-All right, we're gonna Take calls.
+All right, we're going to take calls.

-We've got a lot more to discuss on the Sean Hannity show.
+We've got a lot more to discuss on the Sean Hannity Show.

 Now that Uncle Joe has left the building, maybe we can get back to bringing jobs home.

-J-O-B-S.
+That's Jobs, J-O-B-S.

 This is the Sean Hannity Show.